rajxode/t-shirt-Store-API/README.md

       These variables are related to razorpay payment gateway
       - RAZORPAY_API_KEY = your razorpay's public key
       - RAZORPAY_SECRET = your razorpay's secret key

+# Feature
+  ## User:
+  - Create New Account.
+  - Sign in your account and get a safe token for accessing your account.
+  - See your data.
+  - Update your password.
+  - Reset Password, incase you forgot your password.
+  - View ( one / all ) the products.
+  - Add / Delete your Review for any product.
+  - View all the Reviews for any product.
+  - Place order for any product.
+  - See your orders ( one / all ).

+  ## Admin:
+  - See all the users.
+  - See / Update / Delete any user by it's id.
+  - Add new Products.
+  - See list of all the products.
+  - Update / Delete any product.
+  - Get list of all the orders placed.
+  - Delete any order.
+  - ### Note : Admin can also access all the routes of User.

+  ## Payment:
+  - Capture payment via Stripe / Razorpay.
+  - Return public key of Stripe / Razorpay.

+# Tools used:
+  - Nodejs
+  - Expressjs
+  - MongoDB - Database
+  - Swagger UI - API docs
+  - Cloudinary - Image Uploading
+  - Nodemailer - Sending mail for forget password
+  - Razorpay and Stripe - Capture payment request
+  - Morgan